The Private Placement Process – Step by Step Overview

 6. Finally, the exemptions of Regulation D may not be claimed with respect to any plan or scheme to evade the registration provisions of the act.

-Existing state securities regulations at times impose substantially more onerous limitations on issuers than Regulation D. Issuer’s counsel must be consulted regarding the requirements of the securities law of each state in which an offering is going to be sold.
+Existing state securities regulations at times impose substantially more onerous limitations on issuers than Regulation D. Issuer’s counsel must be consulted regarding the requirements of the securities law of each state in which a private placement offering is going to be sold.

 Private Placement of Restricted Securities Outside Regulation D

 The specific requirements to be satisfied in establishing an exemption under Section 4(2) for a private placement are not stated in that section of the Securities Act of 1933.
 By studying SEC interpretations and court decisions dealing with Section 4(2), the basic requirements which a private placement must meet can be determined.
 They are summarized below:

 1. All the offerees and purchasers must have access to the same kind of information concerning the issuer which would appear in an SEC registration statement, and these persons must be able to comprehend and evaluate such information (all prospects must be given the same information and private placement memorandum offering document).
 It must be kept in mind that any offer to an offeree who would not qualify, as well as a sale to a purchaser who would not qualify, may destroy the private placement exemption and result in a violation of Section 5 of the 1933 Act.

 2. The issuer and any parties acting for the issuer, including the broker-dealer, must take all reasonable steps to insure that the information given to the offerees and purchasers is complete and accurate.
 This is “due diligence.”
 All information passed on in the course of the private placement, either orally or by memorandum (or offering circular or private placement memorandum), is subject to the anti-fraud provisions of the federal securities laws.
 The fact that the offering memorandum is not reviewed by the SEC does not lower the standards for accuracy which would be applicable to any registered offering.